 1: If the problem feels too complicated that you don’t know where to start, then breaking daunting tasks into manageable pieces will help.

-2: Sometimes we can by paralysed by analysis, we are so worried that we will make the wrong decision, so we make no decision at all.
-Don’t look at decisions as outcomes; see them as part of a process.
+Rather than thinking of decisions as outcomes, try to see them as part of the process.
 Don’t expect your decisions to be the be all end all.
 Every decision you make is a step along the process of your life.
 There is no such thing as a destination.

 Perfectionism can keep us stuck doing nothing, so give yourself permission to be imperfect or make a mistake.
 Relieve the pressure of needing to achieve perfection in every task on the first time.
 Promise yourself you’ll go back and fix any problems later and then you’ll share any positive intentions, so people will understand where your motivations lie in working in this way.

 A final tip from Edmund Lee

 “Surround yourself with the dreamers and the doers, the believers and thinkers, but most of all, surround yourself with those who see the greatness within you, even when you don’t see it yourself.”

 Further resources to help you overcome procrastination and get things done:

 Online Programmes: Three procrastination beating programmes.
 This 12 part course is for women who want to create the life they’ve dreamed of, their way.
 It will help you to grow and develop your skills and challenge you to step outside your comfort zone and take action.
 You simply need to commit 10 minutes a day or an hour a week and have an open mind.
 Steps One, Step Two, Step Three.